-E-cigarette sales are expected to go beyond $1 billion in 2013 and can reach up to $1.7 billion.
-This is according to Forbes.com in their article last September.
+E-cigarette sales are expected to go beyond $19 billion in 2020 and can reach up to $25 billion.
+This is according to BBC.com in their article last September.
 Does this sound the death knell for big tobacco companies?
 Unfortunately, the answer may be no. Big tobacco is noticing this trend and is capitalizing on it by creating their own e-cigarette products.
-One of these e-cigarette products is Markten by Phillip Morris.
-It has been reviewed by Duane Green in this video.
+One of these e-cigarette products is Juul by Phillip Morris.

 The significance of this news highlights the industry prediction that by 2047, e-cigarette sales will surpass those of regular cigarette products.
 Personally, I feel that it could be sooner specially since cheaper China made e-cigarettes are already proliferating the market.
 It just might be possible for us to see sub $10 e-cigarettes making the rounds.